pragmanila/aspmvc/README.md

 # ASP Core Skills Test

 ## Instructions:
-1. Create a simple application that utilizes APIs below on a fully responsive and cross browser compatible web page using an ASP.NET Core
+1. Create a simple application that utilizes APIs below on a fully responsive and cross browser compatible web page using an ASP.NET Core App

 API: https://jsonplaceholder.typicode.com/users